Diseases, Internal Parasites and Deworming, Shelter and Rescue Resources

 How is Cryptosporidium Treated in Dogs?

 Drugs that work on Coccidia do not have any effect on Crypto.
 Tylan powder 10 mg per pound twice a day (Plumb) is the Cryptosporidium dog treatment most used.
 Use Tylosin for 21 days to clear in adult stock.
-It can be put into a medicator for automatic water systems.
+It can be mixed with the food or put into a medicator for automatic water systems.
+It has a very bitter taste which must be masked to keep the puppy eating and drinking.
 Azithromycin 5 mg per pound twice a day for seven days (Plumb) will get Cryptosporidium, but this method is not practical for every litter.
 Azithromycin is good as a treatment when first diagnosed to get ahead of the infection.

 We’ve long known that probiotics are helpful in treating Cryptosporidium.
 When selecting a probiotic, be sure it can pass through the stomach acid and enzymes or you will be disappointed with the results.
-Doc Roy’s® GI Synbiotics and D.E.S.
+Doc Roy’s® GI Synbiotics, Breeder’s Edge Nurture Flora and D.E.S.
 Health-Gard can pass the stomach’s defenses to become active in the small intestine.

 Is Cryptosporidiosis Contagious in Dogs?